Receiving Calls

 valueThe extracted value

-matchOptionally, the piece of text that matched
+matchOptionally, the piece of matched text

-typeOptionally, the type of data that was extracted
+typeOptionally, the type of extracted data